What Dental X-rays Can Reveal

 - Root Canal Problems

 Detecting and treating dental problems at an early stage can save you time, money, unnecessary discomfort, and teeth!
+It may even save your life!

 Are dental x-rays safe?